konradproell/dbrew/README.md

 * Josef Weidendorfer and Jens Breitbart.
 The Case for Binary Rewriting at Runtime for Efficient Implementation of High-Level Programming Models in HPC.
 In *Proceedings of the 21st int.
 Workshop on High-Level Parallel Programming Models and Supportive Environments (HIPS 2016)*.
 Chicago, US, 2016. ([PDF of pre-print version](https://github.com/lrr-tum/dbrew/raw/master/docs/pubs/preprint-hips16.pdf))

+* Alexis Engelke and Josef Weidendorfer.
+Using LLVM for Optimized Light-Weight Binary Re-Writing at Runtime.
+In Proceedings of the 22st int.
+Workshop on High-Level Parallel Programming Models and Supportive Environments (HIPS 2017).
+Orlando, US, 2017 ([PDF of pre-print version](http://wwwi10.lrr.in.tum.de/~weidendo/pubs/hips17.pdf))

 ## License